hijulia1136/codesmith_tech_ints/Interviewees/JacksonTa1st.md

 +receives correct results and is relieved and pleased; gives an excellent explanation of why his solution works

 +extremely friendly and polite; Good energy throughout; maintained communication at all times and was very considerate and calm; able to laugh at his silly mistakes
++we had a lovely conversation about PTRI vs FTRI and why PTRI worked for me because he is debating +question about LGBTQ as a follow up since I mentioned my partner; explained his previous work situation as a teacher in a district that banned the display of the pride flag and asked about what type of community codesmith offered.
+I shared my experiences and what events and support were available
++he asked about the hiring portion and how I saw my progression advancing in order to feel ready to apply for jobs
++++we had a lovely discussion and I thoroughly enjoyed getting to know him.
+He would be very easy to work with in group or pp and he would certainly be a champion for the community.